 Ribbon Candy

-Begin by brush lettering the names of your guests on the place cards so they’ll have time to dry before it’s time to top the ribbon candy.
+Step 1 – With a brush, letter the names of your guests on the place cards so that they’ll have time to dry before it’s time to top the ribbon candy.

-The lettering style I’m using here is this: heavy lines for downward strokes (more pressure is applied on the brush) and thin lines for upward strokes (less pressure is applied on the brush).
+The lettering style I’m using here is this: Use heavy lines for downward strokes.
+(To do so, apply more pressure on the brush).
+Use thin lines for upward strokes.
+(To do so, apply less pressure on the brush).

 Allow place cards to dry and if need be, erase any visible pencil lines, but don’t erase over the watercolor!